 The most ornate bed belonged to the masters of the house and the servants slept in beds that had a lower front than that of the masters of the house.
 And the virgins slept in the attic (see the photo below) where they were protected from the men.

-It is so worth visiting this lovely replica of a Viking long house while travelling in West-Iceland.
-I feel like I have stepped into the Viking ages when visiting Eiríksstaðir long house.
-So don't miss it if you would like to experience the Viking side of Iceland :)
+It is so worth visiting this lovely hypothesis Viking longhouse while travelling in West-Iceland.
+I always feel like I have stepped into the Viking ages when visiting Eiríksstaðir longhouse.
+So don't miss it if you would like to experience the Viking side of Iceland.

 Here is the location of Eiríksstaðir on the map.
 GPS: 65°03'32.9"N 21°32'20.4"W

-I have written other blogs on Vikings activities in Iceland:
+I have written other travel-blogs about Vikings activities in Iceland if you want to get acquainted with the Vikings in Iceland: